-Our program focuses on preparing the resident to be an excellent clinician specializing in the distinct practice of osteopathic neuromusculoskeletal medicine and to assume the role of NMM faculty in a variety of settings.
+Our program focuses on preparing the resident to be an excellent clinician specializing in the distinct practice of osteopathic neuromusculoskeletal medicine and to assume the role of ONMM faculty in a variety of settings.
 We have the flexibility to tailor didactics to fully meet the trainees' needs as well as explore specific individual interests.
 Residents are expected to contribute to the didactics schedule and present regularly.
 In addition to formal and informal lectures, small groups, journal clubs, and skills labs, some didactics sessions have included:

 - Shared medical appointments for chronic pain patients at the CCF Wellness Center